-Boston Conservatory at Berklee to Honor Tony Award–Winning Performer Sutton Foster at Commencement Ceremony
+Boston Conservatory at Berklee to Honor Sutton Foster, Leontyne Price at Commencement Ceremony

-Foster will be recognized for her achievements and influences in music, television, film, and theater.
+Foster and Price will be recognized for their achievements and influences in music, television, film, theater, and opera.
 Past honorary degree recipients for Boston Conservatory at Berklee include Betty Buckley, Debbie Allen, Nicholas Paleologos, Barbara Cook, Billy Porter, Victoria Livengood (M.M.
 '85, voice), and Mary Rogers.

 Sutton Foster is an award-winning actor, singer, and dancer who has performed in 11 Broadway shows, most recently the revival of Violet.
 She also originated roles in the Broadway productions of The Drowsy Chaperone, Little Women, Young Frankenstein, Shrek The Musical, and her Tony Award–winning performances for Best Actress in a Musical for Anything Goes and Thoroughly Modern Millie.
 She recently announced her return to Broadway to costar alongside Hugh Jackman in the upcoming revival of Meredith Willson’s The Music Man.

 Foster currently stars as Liza in the critically acclaimed TV Land series Younger.
 She has appeared in a number of television programs, including the Amy Sherman-Palladino series Bunheads on ABC Family, for which she received a 2013 Critics’ Choice Television Award nomination for Best Actress in a Comedy Series.